 Odlo makes some exceptionally warm and comfortable clothing, in particular their mid layer clothing.
 I have two items, one with and one without a hood (which also has an extra piece to cover your face).
 I've used in Iceland, Colorado, and always bring if I'm going somewhere cold.
 You can wear with or without an under base layer, it's quite soft and snug fitting.
 Note: These links aren't exactly what I have, but they'll get you in the right direction to explore they're clothing.

-Probably my favorite pair of pants travel or otherwise.
+Some of my favorite pair of pants.
 Fantastic style, fit, comfort and durability.
 Packs up small, has a bit of stretch resulting in no restriction of movement.
 Quick dry.
 These are a bit different than the Kontra Konfidant Air in that they are not vented, making them better for cooler climates.
 Easy to wear a base pants layer under for cold climates.
 Stealth cell phone pocket super handy and deep stretchy front hand pockets.
 Tip: Two notes on sizing.
 They do make a size 28 waist which unfortunately is not sold at REI but is sold on Backcountry or Kuhl's website.
 Revolvr Rogue is their "tapered" fit which is slightly slimmer from the knees down which is great for skinnier legs and fit over a low cut sneaker.
 Full is the widest and Klassik is in between.
+I also dig a couple of other styles mentioned below.

 A pair of performance jeans with hidden pockets!
 A bit heavy for warm climates, these jeans have a bit of stretch, are more performant than typical denim, and contain multiple hidden pockets.
 Perfect for more casual, stylish travel.
 There are several brands out on the market such as DU/ER, Outerknown and Western Rise, but I found Bluffworks to be the best fitting, looking, and priced.